 An on-board integrated imaging system is employed to verify the placement of the patient directly in the treatment position.
 The gantry’s ability to deliver large irradiation fields, fast energy changes and high dose rates allows the radiation duration per patient to be kept short.
-It is envisioned to treat moving tumours at this irradiation facility using the ‘gating’ principle in the future.
 The irradiation facility Gantry 3 was financed with money from the lottery of the canton of Zurich as well as PSI's own funds.

 The clinical collaboration of this treatment unit will be done with the Radiation Oncology Department of the University Hospital of Zürich.